Drugs & Medications - triazolam oral

 Older adults may be more sensitive to the side effects of this drug, especially dizziness, confusion, unsteadiness, and excessive drowsiness.
 These side effects can increase the risk of falling.

 Triazolam must not be used during pregnancy.
 It may harm an unborn baby.
 If you are a woman of childbearing age, use a reliable form of birth control while taking this drug.
 If you are planning pregnancy, do not take this medication.
-If you become pregnant or think you may be pregnant, tell your doctor immediately.
+If you become pregnant or think you may be pregnant, tell your doctor right away.

 This medication may pass into breast milk and have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.